This page lists the features that are closely related to the hardware:

 The configuration is still available after changing the batteries.
 Wrong battery polarity is caught in hardware without damage.
 The overvoltage protection (both polarities) will make the relevant fuse melt down.
 Both power sources (wall plug adapter input and battery) feature their own fuse.

 The expected battery running time is 37 hours, and that is already a pessimistic estimation.
-Let me explain the underlying assumptions:
+Here are the underlying assumptions:

 - The batteries are NiMH batteries (AA size) with a nominal capacity of 2200 mAh each, and the usable capacity is 90 % of the nominal one.